Binary to Octal

 Is my data secure? expand_more

-Absolutely.
 All conversion happens entirely in your browser using client-side JavaScript.
-No data is sent to any server, so your binary input and octal output remain completely private.
+No data is sent to any server, so your binary input and octal output remain completely private on your own machine.